Deploy DoS and Zone Protection Using Best Practices

 - —Counters consume firewall resources.
 For classified DoS Protection profiles, specify whether connections count toward profile thresholds based on matching theClassifiedAddresssource-IP-only, thedestination-IP-only, or both (src-dest-ip-both).
 Your DoS protection goals, what you are protecting, and whether the protected devices are in internet-facing zones determine how to configure the threshold counter.Don’t usesrc-ip-onlyorsrc-dest-ip-bothfor internet-facing zones because the firewall can’t store counters for all possible internet IP addresses.
 Usedestination-IP-onlyin perimeter zones.Usedestination-IP-onlyto protect individual critical devices.Usesource-IP-onlyand theAlarmthreshold to monitor suspect hosts (non-internet-facing zones).The firewall consumes more resources to tracksrc-dest-ip-bothcounters than to track only the source IP or destination IP counters.

-- AlertandActivate—Use the default value (50%), monitor packet buffer utilization, and adjust the thresholds if necessary.
+- Alert—Start with the default value (50%), monitor packet buffer utilization, and adjust the thresholds if necessary.

-- Block Duration—Use the default value (3600 seconds) for the amount of time after theBlock Hold Timeexpires to block every session from the offending IP address, or reduce the value if blocking an IP address for one hour is too great a penalty for your business conditions.
+- Block Duration—The amount of time after theBlock Hold Timeexpires that the source IP address is quarantined (blocked).
+Start with the default value (3600 seconds) or reduce the value if blocking a source IP address for one hour is too great a penalty for your business conditions.
 Monitor packet buffer utilization and adjust the value if necessary.

 - Attach the best practice Vulnerability Protection profile to all Security policy allow rules.The combination of dedicated, high-volume DDoS protection at the perimeter, Zone Protection profiles, DoS Protection profiles and policy rules, Packet Buffer Protection, and Vulnerability Protection for allowed traffic provides multiple layers of DoS protection for your network and its most critical resources.